SAEFV/SAEFV/README.md

 ## What I Do (or break)

 - Linux enjoyer (Ubuntu Server is home)
-- DevOps tinkerer — Puppet, system configs, light scripting
-- Infra curious — networks, VMs, servers... if it runs, I’ll poke it
+- Infra — networks, VMs, servers
 - Learning by doing (and breaking)
 - Automate first, understand later